microsoft/FluidFramework/BREAKING.md

 ### Remove Deprecated IFluidObject Interface
 IFluidObject is removed and has been replaced with [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

+### Remove internal connection details from `IConnectionDetails`

+Removing `existing`, `mode`, `version` and `initialClients` from `IConnectionDetails`, no longer exposing these to runtime.
+Reasons for removing each of them:
+- `existing` : this will always be true, which no longer provides useful information
+- `mode` : this is implementation detail of connection
+- `initialClients` and `version` : these are implementation details of handshake protocol of establishing connection, and should not be accessible.

 ### Remove deprecated experimental get-container package
 The @fluid-experimental/get-container package was deprecated in version 0.39 and has now been removed.